wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 }
 ```

-Now we've created some of the boring bits to get started, let's create the project's main file, the `main.go` file in your project directory and add the following code to this file:
+Now we've created some of the boring bits to get started, let's create the project's main file, `main.go`, in your project directory and add the following code to it:

 ```go
 package main